 Applications are due Wednesday, October 7 by 12:00 pm.
 Forward application information to Rev. Dr. Susan Young at email@example.com.
 Registration is limited so apply soon.

 Students may submit their application by emailing it to Rev. Dr. Young at email@example.com or by dropping it off at our office located in Lower Herrick.
-Faculty should complete the reference form attached to this document; they do not need to write a formal letter of reference.
-Faculy must submit their reference to ORSL directly by either: (1) emailing it to Rev. Dr. Young at firstname.lastname@example.org; (2) dropping it off in a sealed, signed envelope to the Office for Religious and Spiritual Life in Lower Herrick; or (3) by mailing it in a sealed, signed envelope to the Office for Religious and Spiritual Life.
+Faculty members are asked to complete the reference form rather than writing a formal letter of reference.
+Faculy should submit their reference to ORSL directly by either: (1) emailing it to Rev. Dr. Young at firstname.lastname@example.org; (2) dropping it off in a sealed, signed envelope to the Office for Religious and Spiritual Life in Lower Herrick; or (3) by mailing it in a sealed, signed envelope to the Office for Religious and Spiritual Life.

 Social Justice Interfaith Practitioners Program